 In operation since December 4, 2001, the Drug Treatment Court of Vancouver (DTCV) is a specialized court that uses a problem-solving approach to the criminal process for individuals who commit offences to support their addiction to hard drugs such as cocaine, heroin or other opiates, or crystal methamphetamine.
 DTCV uses an integrated, collaborative approach between judges, the prosecution, defence counsel, community corrections, and health and social service agencies to assist offenders in overcoming substance abuse and to reduce the harms caused by addiction.

 By using the principles of “therapeutic jurisprudence,” it achieves the goals of rehabilitation of the offenders and promotion of safer communities through reduced criminal offending.
-To date, more than 256 people have graduated from DTCV.
+By March 31, 2021, almost 300 people had graduated from DTCV.

 In April 2012, the DTCV received the Premier’s Innovation and Excellence Award for the Lower Mainland in recognition of the integration and excellent work of the multiple teams involved in the treatment, support and recovery of DTCV participants.

-See Vancouver drug treatment court builds record of success, Vancouver Sun, March 7, 2016 – it captures the spirit of DTCV.
+Vancouver drug treatment court builds record of success, Vancouver Sun, March 7, 2016 – it captures the spirit of DTCV

 Many offenders in downtown Vancouver have health and social issues that include alcoholism, drug addiction, mental illness, homelessness and poverty.
 The Downtown Community Court (DCC), which opened in 2008, is a partnership between the Court, the Ministry of Justice, and social and health service agencies.
 Its goal is to reduce crime, improve public safety, and provide integrated justice, health and social services to offenders in a timely manner, while holding them accountable for their actions.
 This Court includes a coordinator, Crown counsel, defence lawyers, Vancouver police officers, sheriffs, court clerks, probation officers, Native Courtworkers, and other health and social service agencies located in or near the Court.